ezefaz/ezefaz/README.md

 ### 👨‍💻 About Me

-I'm a Full Stack Developer from Argentina with a background in **Business Administration and Finances**.
+I'm a software developer from Argentina with a background in **Business Administration and Finances**.
 I build high-impact web applications that deliver real value — from B2B platforms to automated booking systems and e-commerce products.

 My focus is on **scalability, performance, and clean architecture** — always aligning code with business goals.